 This is a contentious issue on which I cannot and do not want to take a clear position.
 I think both are good.
 Books* have something, and you can flip through them with three fingers between the pages – that’s not possible with eBooks*.
 But how many forests are felled for it… – I’m sure I already have a tree on my shelf.
 On the other hand, these books are stored CO2, at least as long as my children and grandchildren pass on my books.

-The eBook remains small even with 1000 books
+The eReader remains small even with 1000 books

 Clarity in reference books?